 3) The Landlord must live in the property

-The landlord must live in the property for the duration of the time the occupier is there in order for them to be a ‘lodger’.
+must live in the property for the duration of the time the occupier is there in order for them to be a ‘lodger’.
 If the landlord moves out and has a primary residence elsewhere, the lodger will become a tenant and may then have exclusivity over the property.